 Our Testing Experience

-The trade-off is support.
-Carlos found the back feel comfortable but more relaxed than structured, and he wanted a little more lumbar “push” during a full movie.
-Marcus liked the forgiving seat when he sat wide and planted, but he noticed a gradual slide forward if he perched near the front edge.
-Mia could curl up easily, yet with a 22" seat depth she preferred a throw pillow behind her back so her feet didn’t dangle.
+The trade-off showed up when we sat upright for longer stretches.
+Carlos liked the softness but wanted a little more lumbar shape by the end of a full movie.
+Marcus found the seat forgiving when he sat wide and planted, but front-edge perching led to a gradual slide.
+Mia could curl up comfortably, though the 22" seat depth worked better with a small pillow behind her back.

 What we liked: